-The International Nursing Association for Clinical Simulation and Learning(INACSL) is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center's Commission on Acreditation.
+The International Nursing Association for Clinical Simulation and Learning(INACSL) is accredited as a provider of nursing continuing professional development by the American Nurses Credentialing Center's Commission on Accreditation.

 Keynote Presentation - Leadership in Healthcare: Crossing Boundaries, presented by Jillann Farmer, MD

 Dr. Jillann Farmer is the Director of the Medical Services Division of the United Nations, based at the headquarters in New York.
 Prior to this, she was the Medical Director of the Patient Safety Centre in Queensland Health, and the inaugural Director of the Clinician Performance Support Service.
 Jillann worked for the Medical Board of Queensland, building the Health Assessment and Monitoring Program for management of registrants with illnesses that impact on their ability to practice.
 She also lead a program of national reforms to the way Medicare Australia interacted with Practitioners whose practice had been identified as significantly different to Peers.
 She has been a Director of Medical Services at a mid-size acute Hospital, and a Senior Medical Officer Emergency Medicine.
 She holds fellowships of both the RACGP and the College of Medical Administrators.

 In her current role, which she took up in October 2012, Jillann has overarching responsibility for the UN’s internal healthcare system, which involves care for UN Personnel dispersed throughout the world, sometimes in difficult and dangerous locations.
 This includes over 400 healthcare services, ranging from primary care clinics, military forward medical services, to Level 3 hospitals.
 She is also the Chair of the UN interagency network of Medical Directors, the peak body for Occupational health in the UN system.